makedeb/makedeb/CONTRIBUTING.md

 ## Running unit tests
 All PRs on GitHub automatically run through GitHub Actions to ensure that your code is working properly.

-If preferred, you can also first run unit tests before pushing your changes though.
+If preferred, you can also first run unit tests before pushing your changes.

 ### Needed packages
 To run unit tests, you'll need [Toast](https://github.com/stepchowfun/toast) installed.

 #### MPR
-Toast is available on the [MPR](https://mpr.makedeb.org/packages/toast) if you'd prefer that.
-You'll likely also need the latest version of the Rust compiler toolchain, which is also available on the [MPR](https://mpr.makedeb.org/packages/rustc).
+[Toast is available on the MPR](https://mpr.makedeb.org/packages/toast) if you want to install Toast with makedeb.
+You'll likely also need the latest version of the Rust compiler toolchain, which is [also available on the MPR](https://mpr.makedeb.org/packages/rustc).

 ```sh
 # Rust toolchain.